TorchLean API

 Best-effort conversion of a float tensor to a Python list literal.

-This is a simple recursive printer used for demos and small regression tests; it is not intended to be fast.
+This is a simple recursive printer used for examples and small regression tests; it is not intended to be fast.

 Instances For